 Opportunities exist for an overseas work placement of between six and 12 months (this satisfies the work experience requirement).
 These placements are normally taken during a one-year break in the middle or at the end of the third year of the degree.

-After graduating you may work in industries such as:
+After graduating you may work in areas of industry such as:

 - power generation and distribution

 - process control industries

 Work opportunities are available in Australia and overseas, designing and supervising projects to implement new technologies in small and large organisations.

 The leadership skills you learn from project work will also help prepare you for management roles.

 Graduates have gone on to work at a range of organisations including:

 - Ford Australia